Are you looking to start selling your goods and wares on Amazon?

-If you want to list a product on Amazon, for most categories, you’ll be asked to add a product identifier – GTIN, UPC or EAN
+If you want to list and sell a product on Amazon marketplace, for most categories, you’ll be asked to add a product identifier or barcode for Amazon – usually a GTIN, UPC or EAN.

-These numbers help you to uniquely identify your product, something that Amazon needs you to do so they can improve the quality of their product catalogue.
-By doing this correctly you can help to maintain the high quality shopping experience buyers have come to expect from the Amazon marketplace.
+This is something that Amazon needs from the seller so that they can improve the quality of their product catalogue.
+By doing this correctly, and assigning barcodes for Amazon, sellers can help to maintain the high quality shopping experience buyers have come to expect from the Amazon marketplace.

 What you need to do